Why become a web developer?

 The tech field is booming in New Zealand.
 A quick look on Seek shows Programming and Development to be the fifth most in-demand job available.
 There are currently almost 2000 Information and Communication Technology jobs on Seek, and the only sector which surpasses tech for available jobs is the Trades.

 The tech sector is growing so rapidly that the pool of available talent is struggling to keep up.
-NZTech analysis shows concern at the shortfall of tech talent in Aotearoa, flagging “a shortfall of over 10,000 skilled staff that will be needed by the sector over the next three years.”
+NZTech analysis shows concern at the lack of tech talent in Aotearoa, flagging “a shortfall of over 10,000 skilled staff that will be needed by the sector over the next three years.”
 This is a good sign for aspiring developers as it means there are jobs available and companies who will go the extra mile to attract top talent.

 The growth of the tech sector has occurred in response to a number of phenomena, including the government’s emphasis on supporting business and innovation, the success of several New Zealand tech startups, and the decreasing costs of technological production which mean there are higher profits to be made in the area.
 Tech therefore enables entrepreneurship in a way that suits the New Zealand DIY mentality.